Building from source on Unix-based operating systems#

 Requirements#

-Additional prerequisites when compared with requirements:
+Additional prerequisites when compared with dependencies:

 • Python interpreter 3.6 or newer,